Grand Daphne itinerary B - 4 days

 DAY 1: WEDNESDAY

-AM: BALTRA ARRIVAL TO THE AIRPORT TO THE BOAT
+AM: BALTRA ARRIVAL AND TO THE BOAT

-Beginning at the coast in the northern part of the island, we travel across Santa Cruz through the agricultural region and into the misty forests where we can see the unique Scalesia cloud forest, dome-shaped giant tortoises in the wild, different species of Darwin finches and possibly the world-famous woodpecker and warbler finches, as well as vermillion flycatchers.
+Beginning at the coast in the northern part of the island, we travel across Santa Cruz through the agricultural region and into the misty forests where we can see the unique Scalesia cloud forest, dome-shaped giant tortoises in the wild, different species of Darwin finches and possibly the world famous woodpecker and warbler finches, as well as vermillion flycatchers.
+Today we will enjoy lunch in the highlands.

-PM: SANTA CRUZ HIGHLANDS
+PM: SANTA CRUZ: HIGHLANDS

 DAY 2 : THURSDAY